codeforamerica/clientcomm-rails/deploy/terraform/README.md

 * `heroku_email`: currently, due to the behavior of the [Terraform Heroku provider](https://www.terraform.io/docs/providers/heroku/index.html), you must provide an email associated with a Heroku account that has access to the pipeline you want to use.
+* `heroku_app_name`: This must begin with a letter.
+We recommend a name of the form "clientcomm-[your organizaion]", for example "clientcomm-cfa"
 * `papertrail_plan`: [Papertrail](https://elements.heroku.com/addons/papertrail) is a Heroku add-on
 that manages application logs; `papertrail:choklad` is the free tier.
 * `unclaimed_email`, `unclaimed_password`: used to set up the unclaimed client ClientComm account